 HI103 HEALTH DATA CONTENT AND REIMBURSEMENT (4.5 credits/60 clock hours) This course emphasizes the importance of the content of the health record.
 Topics include the preparation and use of indexes and registers, format and uses of nomenclatures and classification systems, quantitative and qualitative analysis, documentation requirements, the health record's role in reimbursement, the prospective payment systems, other reimbursement systems in health care, electronic health information systems, and transcription.
-Prerequisites: Anatomy & Physiology II, Medical Terminology II, Introduction to the Health Care Field (taken prior to or concurrently), and ICD Coding I (may be taken concurrently).
+Prerequisites: Anatomy & Physiology II (may be taken prior to or concurrently), Medical Terminology II (may be taken prior to or concurrently), Introduction to the Health Care Field (may be taken prior to or concurrently).

-HI401 HEALTH INFORMATION SEMINAR (3.0 credits/48 clock hours) This is the final course of study in the Health Information Technology program.
-Topics covered include current issues in the health information field, management of a health information department, professionalism, and a review of the HIM entry-level competencies and knowledge clusters for associate degree programs to prepare for the national accreditation examination.
+HI236 HEALTH INFORMATION SEMINAR (4.5 credits/48 clock hours) This is the final course of study in the Health Information Technology program.
+Topics covered include current issues in the health information field, management of a health information department, professionalism, and a review of the HIM entry-level competencies and knowledge clusters for specialized associate degree programs to prepare for the national accreditation examination.
 Prerequisites: Principles of Supervision and Health Records in Other Settings.

 HI402 HEALTH INFORMATION SEMINAR (4.5 credits/48 clock hours) This is the final course of study in the Health Information Technology program.
-Topics covered include current issues in the health information field, management of a health information department, professionalism, and a review of the HIM entry-level competencies and knowledge clusters for associate degree programs to prepare for the national accreditation examination.
+Topics covered include current issues in the health information field, management of a health information department, professionalism, and a review of the HIM entry-level competencies and knowledge clusters for specialized associate degree programs to prepare for the national accreditation examination.
 Prerequisites: Principles of Supervision and Health Records in Other Settings.